 7. Merrell Hiking Boots

 As I mentioned in Arizona on Foot, it is important to have proper hiking boots or shoes for comfort and safety.
-I’ll admit, hiking shoes are not the most stylish thing you will ever wear, but they will ensure comfort to your feet, great traction on difficult trails, and extra ankle support.
+I’ll admit, hiking shoes are not the most stylish thing you will ever wear.
+However, they will ensure comfort to your feet, great traction on difficult trails, and extra ankle support.
 I really love my Merrell Hiking Boots because they grip well, they are super comfortable and provide a lot of ankle support.

 8. Fitness Bands